 After identifying these overall guiding principles and anticipated outcomes, specific elements of the DLM Alternate Assessment System theory of action were articulated to inform assessment design and to highlight the associated validity arguments.
 The theory elements were organized around four main topics: precursors to assessment development and implementation, assessment features, score interpretation and use, and goals of the assessment system.

 The DLM theory of action was modified and adopted by the Science Consortium in February, 2016 (see Figure 2).
-Modifications included the removal of references to the learning map models and instructionally embedded assessment (not available during Phase I of the science project).
+Modifications included the removal of references to the learning map models and instructionally embedded assessment.